 Malls outside Savannah’s downtown historic district offer the usual mix of nationally recognized department, clothing and specialty stores.
-Oglethorpe Mall , 7804 Abercorn Ext., is anchored by Belk, JCPenney, Macy’s and Sears; Savannah Mall , 14045 Abercorn St., includes Dillard’s, Bass Pro Shops Outdoor World and Burlington Coat Factory.
+Oglethorpe Mall , 7804 Abercorn Ext., is anchored by Belk, JCPenney and Macy’s; Savannah Mall , 14045 Abercorn St., includes Dillard’s and Bass Pro Shops Outdoor World.
 One of the city’s newer shopping complexes, Abercorn Walk (5525 Abercorn St.) counts Jos.
 A. Bank and J.Jill among its retailers.
 Bargain hunters bag discounted name-brand items at The Shoppes of Savannah , 11 Gateway Blvd.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

 The sales tax rate for Savannah is 7%.
 The state of Georgia adds a $5 per night fee on all hotel-motel stays less than 31 days.

 Candler Hospital (912) 819-6000; Memorial Health (912) 350-8000; St. Joseph’s Hospital (912) 819-4100.